michaelgruczel/machine-learning-tutorial/README.md

 **1.1.1 Feature Selection**

-Identify the variable which are essential for your calculation.
+Identify the variables which are essential for your calculation.
 Delete not important or redundant columns.

 **1.1.2 Row compression**

-Aggregate/Merge rows (e.g. several rows might be identical, they might only differ in different types of fish, which can be reduced to just one line with the entry fish if the difference does not matter.)
+Aggregate/Merge rows (e.g. several rows might be identical, they might only differ in different types of subtypes, which can be reduced to just one line if the difference between the subcategories does not matter.)

 **1.1.3 One-hot encoding**